Skip to content

 ICF, Timber Frame or Cavity Walls?

-In the UK the use of Insulated Concrete Forms (ICF) construction is very small and this is likely to change rapidly in the near future are the building industry gets to understand its unique properties.
+In the UK the use of Insulated Concrete Forms (ICF) construction is limited to self-builders and a few developers but this is likely to change rapidly in the near future are the building industry gets to understand the unique properties of ICF construction.

 How much does it cost?